NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 [![Exploration File Navigation](images/Exploration-View-Files.png)](images/Exploration-View-Files.png "Click to see the full image.")

-Clicking this button will navigate the users to the Exploration Page, filtered by the cases within the cohort.
+Clicking this button will navigate the users to the Repository Page, filtered by the cases within the cohort.